 John Briley has a gift for smooth dialogue and brisk pacing.
 His liberal reworking of the original Cuckoos idea changes the alien-fathered genetic mutations into homegrown prodigies described breathlessly as "mankind advanced a million years," Philip K. Dick-like anomalies exhibiting powers that all of mankind will develop in the future.
 It's similar to the basis of Marvel's X-Men.
 Briley makes them an international cross-section of beautiful kids, all in London but all unrelated in origin.
 One mother (Sheila Allen) convinces us that hers was a virgin birth.
 Even the supposedly open-minded scientist heroes scoff at that one.

-Like Arthur C. Clarke's star children in Childhood's End the group connects telepathically but finds itself in a hostile nest, tangled up in the same competitive suspicion that greeted the curious Klaatu in The Day the Earth Stood Still.
-The political authorities expect to be able to control a few brainy children the same way they control their own brain-trust scientists, with condescending paternalism.
+Like the star children in Arthur C. Clarke's Childhood's End the group connects telepathically but finds itself in a hostile nest, tangled up in the same competitive suspicion that greeted the curious Klaatu in The Day the Earth Stood Still.
+The political authorities expect to be able to control a few brainy children the same way they control their own brain trust scientists, with condescending paternalism.
 Just as the boffins are expected to build bombs and keep their pacifist mouths shut, the various governments want these kids separated and working on weapons systems back home.

 Then the politicos find out that the children have the power of telepathic communication.
-Their reaction is as strong and final as the Peiping Communists pulling the plug on the internet in China: If communication is to be controlled, free communicators need to be killed.
-There's nothing wrong with writer Briley's logic; it's just that Savant bridles against a story arc mandated by a political argument whether left or right.
-These Are the Damned is a gauntlet of protest against the Establishment that was curiously shelved for two years in England and four years in America.
+Their reaction is as strong and final as the Peiping Communists pulling the plug on the Internet in China: if communication is to be controlled, free communicators need to be killed.
+There's nothing wrong with writer Briley's logic but his political argument is too cut & dried.
+These Are the Damned is a gauntlet of protest against the Establishment, that was curiously shelved for two years in England and four years in America.
 By comparison Children of the Damned is a Little Golden Book of weepy platitudes.

 By itself the film plays as an okay pacifist parable, but MGM marketed it as a continuation of the original idea.
 The trailer and print ads promise an escalation of action on the military level, ignoring the pacifist theme, as if the children were even more diabolical than those of the first film.

 Warner's Children of the Damned is an equally fine enhanced transfer with a trailer in good shape as an extra.
 The commentary this time is by the film's screenwriter John Briley, who later wrote The Medusa Touch, Gandhi and Cry Freedom!
-Briley spends at least half of his time explaining the blacklist and explaining how Communists in England were treated with more tolerance.
-He's less clear about his own background as an American who worked almost exclusively in England.
+Briley spends at least half of his time explaining contrasting the American blacklist with political conditions in England, where Communists were treated with more tolerance.
+But he says almost nothing about his own experience as an American who worked almost exclusively in England.

 This single-disc double feature is another example of Warner DVD's growing responsiveness to fan desires.
 Putting commentaries on older genre pictures has previously been something for indie labels and MGM Midnite Movie offerings.
-The choices for commentators are good - getting the thoughts of the screenwriter of a film like Children of the Damned usually isn't given high priority at the studios.
+The choices for commentators are good -- soliciting the involvement of the screenwriter of a film like Children of the Damned usually isn't given high priority at the studios.
 This is a great disc that Science Fiction fans will appreciate.